grackle-project/grackle/doc/source/Parameters.rst

 .. note:: Other values for :c:data:`photoelectric_heating` may also be used in conjunction with setting the :c:data:`dust_chemistry` parameter.
-It will only be changed to 2 if set to its default value of 0 first.
+It will only be changed to 2 if unset.

 .. c:var:: int h2_on_dust